Artists’ Benevolent Fund

 Your donation to the Artists’ Benevolent Fund will go directly to artists in times of emergency.

-The National Association for the Visual Arts is a tax-deductible fund listed on the Australian Government's Register of Cultural Organisations maintained under Subdivision 30-B of the Income Tax Assessment Act 1997.
+The National Association for the Visual Arts is a Deductible Gift Recipient under Item 1 of the table in section 30-15 of the Income Tax Assessment Act 1997.
 Donations of $2.00 or more are tax-deductible.

 Donate via PayPal